wesbos/awesome-uses/.github/pull_request_template.md

 Please read the requirements corresponding to your pull request before you submit.

+## What's a Uses Page?

+A /uses page lists a developer's setup, gear, software, and configs (what they *use*).
+It's a great reference for those looking to add to their library of tools or reconfigure ones they already use.

-## data.js Requirements
+## Adding Yourself

-* Ensure you are linking to a /uses page
+* Ensure you are linking to a /uses page, **not just your website**
-* Ensure your data is formatted in the same way as other entries
+* Ensure your data is formatted like other entries
+* Do not add yourself to the end of the array (add yourself somewhere random instead)
 * Ensure this PR has a title in the following format
     * ✅ Add Your Name
     * ✅ Add @twitterusername